OHIF/Viewers/platform/docs/docs/development/architecture.md

 architecture.

-Below, we aim to demystify that complexity by providing insight into how `OHIF Platform` is architected, and the role each of it's dependent libraries plays.
+Below, we aim to demystify that complexity by providing insight into how `OHIF Platform` is architected, and the role each of its dependent libraries plays.

 ## Overview